nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 Congratulations, you ran your first Nextflow pipeline!

-The most important thing here is the last line, which reports that the `sayHello` process was executed once, successfully.
+The most important output here is the last line (line 4), which reports that the `sayHello` process was successfully executed once.
 At the start of the line, you can find the name of the work directory that was created for the process execution.

+When a Nextflow pipeline is run a `work` directory that stores various files is created.

+Each task uses a unique directory based on its [hash](https://www.nextflow.io/docs/latest/cache-and-resume.html#task-hash) (e.g., `4e/6ba912`) within the work directory.

+When a task is created, Nextflow stages the task input files, script, and other helper files into the task directory.
+The task writes any output files to this directory during its execution, and Nextflow uses these output files for downstream tasks and/or publishing.

 !!! warning

-    Check your output for the work directory.
-It won't necessarily be the same as in the output above.
+    Your work directory won't necessarily have the same hash as the one shown above.

-Browse the work directory in the file explorer to find the log files and any outputs created by the task.
+Browse the `work` directory in the file explorer to find the log files and any outputs created by the task.
 You should find the following files:

 -   **`.command.begin`**: Metadata related to the beginning of the execution of the process task
 -   **`.command.err`**: Error messages (stderr) emitted by the process task